-The private launch sequence (which we talked about in step four) is 4-10 emails that take the reader from sorta interested to not being able to sleep from wanting your course so bad.
+The private launch sequence (which we talked about in step four) is four to 10 emails that take the reader from sorta interested to not being able to sleep from wanting your course so bad.

-For your best success you should have your webinar in the middle of this set of emails so it looks like:
+For your best success of your launch sequence, you should have your webinar in the middle of this set of emails so it looks like:

 Signs up for freebie > gets 1-2 emails educating them and inviting them to webinar > signs up to webinar > gets 2-4 emails talking about what the webinar will cover > goes to webinar (either buys on there but if they don’t) > gets 4-6 emails exciting them and urging them to buy.

-The crux of this is the webinar and unlike solely email-based sequences, you're going to get a higher conversion rate (aka more peeps turning from strangers to buyers) because the attendee can ask you questions, learn more about why they need your course, and get incredible value.
+The crux of this strategy of pre-selling your online course is the webinar.
+Unlike solely email-based sequences, you’re going to get a higher conversion rate (aka more people turning from strangers to buyers) because the webinar attendee can ask you questions, learn more about why they need your course, and get incredible value.